Merck Manual

 • Supportive care

-Cardiopulmonary resuscitation (CPR) is initiated for cardiac or respiratory arrest or both.
-If an automated external defibrillator is available, it should be used for cardiac arrest.
-Patients who are in cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
-Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more following a lightning strike, unlike patients in cardiac arrest from other types of trauma, often have an excellent prognosis if resuscitated.
-Thus, unlike in a typical mass-casualty event Overview of Incidents Involving Mass-Casualty Weapons Mass-casualty incidents (MCIs) are events that generate sufficiently high numbers of casualties to overwhelm available medical resources.
-They include natural disasters (eg, hurricanes) and... read more , in which patients in cardiac arrest are given low triage priority, such patients are given high priority when multiple casualties are caused by lightning strike.
+Cardiopulmonary resuscitation (CPR) is initiated if there is cardiac or respiratory arrest or both.
+If an automated external defibrillator (AED) is available, it should be used for cardiac arrest.
+Patients who are in cardiac arrest following a lightning strike, unlike patients in cardiac arrest from other types of trauma, often have an excellent prognosis if resuscitated.
+Thus, unlike in a typical mass-casualty event, in which patients in cardiac arrest are given low triage priority, such patients are given high priority when multiple casualties are caused by lightning strike.
+Patients in cardiac arrest as a result of a lightning strike mass-casualty event are more likely to be resuscitated than patients in other mass-casualty events (eg, multiple patient motor vehicle crash) because a successful resuscitation may require fewer resources (AED to treat ventricular fibrillation vs. complex multiple step trauma patient evaluation).

 Supportive care is provided.
 Fluids are usually restricted to minimize potential brain edema.
-Most patients who have been injured by lightning can be safely discharged unless cardiac effects or brain lesions are suspected.
+Most patients who have been injured by lightning can be safely discharged unless cardiac effects or brain injuries are suspected.

 Prevention of Lightning Injuries